english-blog/english-blog.github.io/_posts/2024-02-27-understanding-the-spectrum-of-respect.md

 Once that's done.
 Look at you.

-> Do you respect yourself?
+> What qualities you respect about yourself?

 Since you know the skeletons in your closet very well, it's easy for you to list down the qualities that you respect, tolerate, and can't tolerate.
 You will have newfound respect and understanding about yourself.